Chest reconstruction (formerly called FTM/N) top surgery complications

-Even with the highest level of surgical expertise and care, all surgical procedures, including FTM chest reconstruction carry the risk of complications and side-effects.
+Even with the highest level of surgical expertise and care, all surgical procedures, including chest reconstruction top surgery, carry the risk of complications.
 In general, plastic surgery risks are relatively small.
 Your risk of experiencing a serious complication is less than half of one percent and the mortality rate associated with plastic surgery is less than one in 50,000 patients.

-It’s important that you have a realistic understanding of the potential complications and side-effects associated with FTM chest surgery prior to undergoing your procedure.
-Dr. Mosser will explain these risks and answer any questions you have during your consultation.
+It’s important that you have a realistic understanding of the potential complications and side-effects associated with chest reconstruction top surgery prior to undergoing your procedure.
+Your surgeon will explain these risks and answer any questions you have during your consultation.

 Complications and Side-Effects Associated with All Surgical Procedures

 - Nausea and vomiting are two of the most common side effects after surgery.
-This is largely the result of anesthesia, which is required to put you under prior to surgery.
+This is largely the result of anesthesia, which is used to put you to sleep prior to surgery.

 - Blood clots can occur with any surgical procedure.
-They’re the result of being immobile for a long period of time – often during post-surgical recuperation.
-If a body region has been immobile for too long, blood can begin to pool, eventually turning into a blood clot.
+They are the result of being immobile for a long period of time – often during post-surgical recuperation.
+If a part of the body has been immobile for too long, blood can begin to pool, eventually turning into a blood clot.
 It is recommended that you start walking as soon as possible during recovery to avoid this complication.

-- Seroma is a collection of watery fluid build-up that usually occurs during recovery.
-To offset the possibility of this complication, Dr. Mosser may place temporary surgical drains to collect the fluid.
+- A seroma is a collection of watery fluid build-up that usually occurs during recovery.
+To offset the possibility of this complication, your surgeon may place temporary surgical drains to collect the fluid.

-- Tissue death, also known as necrosis is possible with any surgical procedure.
-This complication is increased dramatically for smokers because smoking inhibits blood supply to skin tissues.
+- Tissue death, also known as necrosis, is possible with any surgical procedure.
+The risk of this complication increases dramatically for smokers because smoking can cause issues with blood flow and wound healing.

-- Though rare, anesthesia presents several health risks, including airway obstruction, abnormal heart rhythm, allergic reaction, brain damage, stroke, and even death.
-To minimize these risks, Dr. Mosser only performs surgery in accredited surgery centers alongside board certified anesthesiologists.
+- Though rare, there are health risks associated with anesthesia , including airway obstruction, abnormal heart rhythm, allergic reaction, brain damage, stroke, and even death.
+To minimize these risks, The Gender Confirmation Center’s surgeons only perform surgery in accredited surgery centers alongside board certified anesthesiologists.

-- Reduced nipple sensationis a common effect of FTM chest surgery.
+- Loss of or reduced nipple sensation is a common effect of chest reconstruction top surgery.
 This risk is increased in patients who require nipple grafting.
 Though uncommon, it is possible to experience a complete loss of nipple sensation.

 - If your procedure requires nipple grafting, it is uncommon but possible to experience loss of the nipple graft.
 In these instances, you may require additional procedures to reconstruct the appearance of your nipple.

-- Scarring is inevitable with FTM chest surgery.
+- Scarring is inevitable with chest reconstruction top surgery.
 The extent of your scarring will depend on the techniques we use, as well as your body’s natural propensity towards scarring.
-The techniques we choose are based on the amount of breast tissue and the chest appearance you desire.
-In general, the double incision techniqueresults in the most significant visible scars.
+The techniques we choose are based on the amount of chest tissue and the appearance you desire.
+In general, the double incision technique results in the most significant visible scars.

 The Effect of Age and Health on Risk of Complications and Side-Effects

-Older patients typically have more varied medical histories which can increase their risk of complications and side-effects.
-However, the overall health of patient is a better indicator of these risks than age.
-Dr. Mosser will be able to determine if you are a good candidate for surgery based on your medical history, current medications and surgical expectations.
+Older patients typically have more varied medical histories, which can increase their risk of complications and side effects.
+However, the overall health of a patient is a better indicator of these risks than age.
+Your surgeon will be able to determine if you are a good candidate for surgery based on your medical history, current medications, and surgical expectations.

 If You Experience Complications

-If you begin to experience any complications or side-effects, you should contact Dr. Mosser right away.
-He will be able to determine the best course of action based on your symptoms.
+If you begin to experience any complications or side effects, you should contact your surgeon.
+They will be able to determine the best course of action based on your symptoms.

-If at any time during your recovery you feel a sudden shortness of breath, pain in your chest, light headedness, dizziness or tender, swollen legs call 911 right away.
-These may be signs of a medical emergency.
+If at any time during your recovery you feel a sudden shortness of breath, pain in your chest, lightheadedness, dizziness, or tender, swollen legs, call 911 right away.
+These may be signs of a rare but serious medical emergency.